rust-lang/rust/src/doc/trpl/documentation.md

 ```

 This code generates documentation that looks [like this][rc-new].
 I've left the
 implementation out, with a regular comment in its place.

-That's the first thing
-to notice about this annotation: it uses `///`, instead of `//`.
+The first thing to notice about this annotation is that it uses
+`///` instead of `//`.
 The triple slash
 indicates a documentation comment.

 Documentation comments are written in Markdown.